US Visitor Visa concerns. Can My Philippine Friend Visit Me in the USA?

 She can live a long, long time on $20,000 dollars, hidden away in the Filipino community in the USA.

-If the consular officer gets the idea she is trying to visit the US to meet an available man, it’s a virtual certainty the application will be denied.
+If the consular officer gets the idea she is trying to visit the US to meet up with an available man, it’s a virtual certainty the application will be denied … because there’s virtually no chance she is coming back to the Philippines if the officer issues her the visa to allow her entry.

-Mostly, the Consular Officer doesn’t care about the WHY.
-They only care about the intention to return.
+Mostly though, the Consular Officer doesn’t care about the WHY.
+He or she only cares about the intention to return.

 These are the cold hard facts of life, my friend.